The-Saba/The-Saba/README.md

 ### Hi there 👋

-I have a master's Degree in Data Science and Business Informatics at the University of Pisa. <br>
+I have a master's Degree in Data Science and Business Informatics from the University of Pisa. <br>
-I'm currently working as Data Engineering.
+I'm currently working as a Data Engineer.

 In my repositories, you'll find personal projects I worked on with colleagues for university exams.
 <!--